dartmouth-cs98/Quantum-Tetris/README.md

 ## Database Setup

 Like our blog lab, you will only focus on adding and removing posts.
 For the database component, you need to define the structure for the blog posts.
-Under your app folder, create a new file called db.py.
+Under your app folder, find the file called db.py.

 Our blog will use a SQLite database to store users and posts.
 Python comes with built-in support for SQLite in the sqlite3 module.
 If you are curious about SQLite and want to learn more about it, follow this [link](https://sqlite.org/lang.html).